claireroche/Geometries/README.md

 ### C?_2D
 These are elementary test geometries.

+### NACA_2D
+Find more information on the [NASA-NACA website](https://turbmodels.larc.nasa.gov/naca0012_val.html).
+The geometry made here is the one with x between 0 and 1.

 # Geometries 3D

 ### C?_3D
 These are elementary test geometries.
+There are some lines about mesh at the bottom of the .geo files.
+You can easily remove these lines to get only the geometry.

+* _Surface.geo: This is a geometry with a surface mesh, made with transfinite (_ex: C6_3D_Surface.geo_).
+* _inSphere.geo: The volume is now the space between the geometry (the object) and a farfield sphere (_ex: C6_3D_inSphere.geo_).

-**Observation:** C1_3D for exemple is not a 3D extension of C1_2D.
+**Attention:** C1_3D for exemple is not a 3D extension of C1_2D.

 # Documentation for CFD